NorESMhub/NorESM-docs/testing/testing.rst

 ``Testtype``: code specifying the type of test to run; common test types are given below.
-The ``SMS`` test in the above example is a obasic "smoke" test that ensures that the particular configuration/resolution combinations can successfully run and optionally check for any undesired answer changes.
+The ``SMS`` test in the above example is a basic "smoke" test that ensures that the particular configuration/resolution combinations can successfully run and optionally check for any undesired answer changes.

-basic smoke test that ensures that the particular configuration/resolution combination can successfully run.

 ``Testopt``: One or more options modifying some high-level configuration options.
 In the above example, we are compiling in debug